Erwin Schrödinger is perhaps the most complex figure in twentieth-century discussions of quantum mechanical uncertainty

 is involved in the emission of radiation).

 function that evolves smoothly in time, in sharp contrast to the discrete, discontinuous, and indeterministic "quantum jumps" of the Born-Heisenberg matrix mechanics.
 His wave equation seemed to Schrödinger to restore the continuous and deterministic nature of classical mechanics and dynamics.
-And it allows us to visualize
+And it suggests that we may visualize

 particles as wave packets moving in spacetime, which was very important to Schrödinger.
 By contrast, Bohr and Heisenberg and their Copenhagen Interpretation

 of quantum mechanics insisted that visualization of quantum events is simply not possible.
 Einstein agreed with Schrödinger that visualization (Anschaulichkeit

 , Werner Heisenberg